quickube/piper/docs/CONTRIBUTING.md

 * Use meaningful variable and function names.
 * Make sure your code is properly formatted and free of syntax errors.
 * Run tests locally.
-* Check that the feature documented.
+* Check that the feature is documented.
-* Add new packages only if necessary and already existing one, can't be used.
+* Add new packages only if necessary and if an already existing one can't be used.
 * Add tests for new features or modification.

 ## Helm Chart Development